-Textbook We are using Krugman/Obstfeld/Melitz "International Economics," 9th edition.
+Textbook We are using Krugman/Obstfeld/Melitz "International Economics," 10th edition.
 You can use older editions of the textbooks, but you do so at your own risk!
-Here are the table of contents, chapter 1 as well as chapter 2 in pdf format -- these are intended to help you in the first couple of weeks in case you haven't been able to get the book!
+Here are the table of contents, chapter 1 as well as chapter 2 in of the 9th edition pdf format -- these are intended to help you in the first couple of weeks in case you haven't been able to get the book!